Shadrock/online-GIS-programming-course/Week_1/README.md

 ## Why not use `.split()` or `.strip()`?

-We already a learned another way to do this, we’ve learned `split(",")` to split each row of text into comma-delimited fields, and then `strip()` to take off the quote marks.
-(We did this with the survey in IDCE 302, if you recall!)
+We already a learned another way to do this.
+We’ve learned `split(",")` to split each row of text into comma-delimited fields, and then `strip()` to take off the quote marks, in IDCE 302 using these methods to clean up the `.txt` survey file, if you recall!

 There are a few good reasons to use the CSV module here:
 *   The csv module makes it clear what you’re doing to anyone reading your code.